Received Funding

 The timing will be determined by our funding.

 The first part of our upgrade will be the demolition of the current office space to make room for children’s ministry classrooms for newborns to Early Childhood age.
-This area will eventually be enclosed by a glass security door to provide an extra layer of safety.
+This area will eventually be enclosed by a security door to provide an extra layer of safety.
 Adult classes will be moved to the front of the building outside of the children’s area.

 Developing a Culture of Giving